With the extreme cold temperatures taking place, various organizations have provided tips on how you can survive the cold.

 Handle the victim gently because rough handling can cause cardiac arrest.
 Keep the victim in a horizontal (flat) position.

 Finally, the best way to avoid frostbite and hypothermia is to stay out of the cold.
 Read a

 book, clean house or watch TV.
 Be patient and wait out the dangerous cold weather.

 If possible, bring your pets inside during cold winter weather.
 Move other animals or livestock to sheltered areas and make sure they have access to non-frozen drinking water.

 If pets cannot come indoors, make sure they are protected by a dry, draft-free enclosure large enough to allow them to sit and lie down, but small enough to hold in the pet's body heat.

-Page 3 of 7 - Raise the floor a few inches off the ground and cover it with cedar shavings or straw.
+Raise the floor a few inches off the ground and cover it with cedar shavings or straw.
 Turn the enclosure away from the wind and cover the doorway with waterproof burlap or heavy plastic.

 Salt and other chemicals used to melt snow and ice can irritate a pet's paws.
 Wipe their paws with a damp towel before your pet licks them and irritates their mouth.

 Antifreeze is a deadly poison.
 Wipe up spills and store antifreeze out of reach.